Debt vs equity financing: which is right for your business stage?

 Which is right at each business stage

-The right answer depends less on philosophy and more on the stage you're at.
+The right answer depends on the stage you're at.

 Pre-revenue and very early stage

 Equity is often the only option.
-Most UK debt lenders require 12+ months of trading and demonstrable revenue.
-Grants and government-backed schemes (Innovate UK, regional growth funds) sit between the two: non-dilutive, but slow and competitive.
+Many UK debt lenders look for at least 12 months of trading history and demonstrable revenue before they can underwrite, though criteria vary by lender and product.
+Grants and government-backed schemes sit between the two: non-dilutive, but slow and competitive.

 Scale-up, £5M to £25M revenue